nocturnalcodes/nocturnalcodes.github.io/README.md

 # nocturnalcodes.github.io
-a compilation of the files from my java project that I worked on which uses arrays and methods
+a calculator that takes input from the user on gamer data and calculates their xp plus bonuses

-Java library that utilizes arrays and methods to store customer data.
-The project and files are simple and could benefit from useful and creative additions/iterations.
+this project is simple and could benefit from useful and creative additions/iterations.